atokolyi/sTWAS_paper_scripts/README.md

 ```

 ## 3. Demo
-As raw data from the UKBB and AoU is protected, I have included simulated data to assist in running the novel B-LORE TWAS adaptation.
+As data from the UKBB and AoU is protected, I have included simulated data to assist in running the B-LORE adaptation for TWAS (steps 6 and 7).
 After performing the installation instructions above, run the following to perform the Bayesian fine-mapping and meta-analysis for one condition (disease1) on two biobanks (biobank1 and biobank2).
-Here as in the paper I am using a ZMAX of 10 (maximum number of causal features per LD block), and a PROB_THRESH of 0.5 (causal probability threshold of the posterior probabilities, only used for output display).
+Here as in the paper I am using a ZMAX of 10 (maximum number of causal features per LD block), and a PROB_THRESH of 0.5 (causal probability threshold of the posterior probabilities, only used for script logging).
 ```
+cd sTWAS_paper_scripts
 python scripts/6_finemapping_BLORE_per_biobank.py disease1 biobank1
 python scripts/6_finemapping_BLORE_per_biobank.py disease1 biobank2
 python scripts/7_finemapping_BLORE_meta_analysis.py 10 0.5
 ```
-The expected output is as follows, two predicted causal expression features including one splicing event (splice3) and one gene (gene4), with approximate posterior probabilities due to procedural stochasticity.
+The expected output is as follows, two predicted causal expression features including one splicing event (splice3) and one gene (gene4), with approximately similar posterior probabilities due to procedural stochasticity.
 ```
 Finished B-LORE meta-analysis for (disease1)
          - 2/20 features with posterior probability > 50.0%: